alexpaul/Quick-Sort/README.md

 ## Quick sort implmentation using Lomuto's Partitioning

-The Lomuto's algorithm is used to find a new index to use a the pivot when dividing the array in left and right sides.
+The Lomuto's algorithm chooses the last index when calculating the new pivot point for partitioning the array.

+Runtime: `O(n log n)` uses a divide and conquer approach similar to Merge sort.
+Space: `O(1)` sorts array in-place

 #### Lomuto's Partiioning Algorithm